Yaese, Okinawa

 Yaese (八重瀬町, Yaese-chō) is a town located in Shimajiri District, Okinawa Prefecture, Japan.

 Yaese was formed on January 1, 2006 by a merger between the town of Kochinda and the village of Gushikami.

-As of October 2016, Yaese has a population of 29,488; with a population density of 1,100 persons per km².
+As of April 30, 2024, Yaese has a population of 32,976, with a population density of 1,200 persons per km2.
 The total area of the town of Yaese is 26.96 km2.

+Yaese Town is host to the Tomori Shīsā, considered the oldest stone shīsā conserved.
+It is designated as a Cultural Property by Okinawa Prefecture.

+Geography

+The highest point of the town, Mount Yaese (163 m), is located in its centre.
+Lower hills develop around it.
+There are four second category rivers in the town: Nagadō-gawa River, Noha-gawa River, Yūhi-gawa River and Mukue-gawa River.

+Administrative divisions

+The town includes twenty-three wards.